open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Runtime/README.md

 #### process.runtime.dotnet.**gc.allocations.size**

-Description: Count of bytes allocated on the managed GC heap since the process start.
+Count of bytes allocated on the managed GC heap since the process start.
 .NET objects are allocated from this heap.
 Object allocations from unmanaged languages such as C/C++ do not use this heap.